-Yellow Bells Native Environment
+Yellow Bells Care

 This desert plant requires very little care once it's established.
 It will freeze back in the winter months when temperatures dip below 28 degrees Fahrenheit.
 If a Yellow Bells plant gets frost damage in the winter, cut it back and it will grow again in the spring.

 When first planted, an application of slow-release fertilizer is recommended, but it's not necessary to repeat fertilizing in subsequent seasons.

 Yellow Bells Varieties